-- 4) Nonlinearity of NN and linear classifiers: A measure of nonlinearity proposed in [32] is considered here.
+d) Nonlinearity of nearest neighbor and linear classifiers: A measure of non-linearity proposed in [32] is considered here.
 First, we compute the convex hull for each class.
 A convex hull is estimated by a linear interpolation (with random coefficients) between randomly drawn pairs of points from the same class.
 Then, a classifier is trained with the original training set and tested with the extended set of points approximating the convex hull.
-The error of the classifier is taken as a measure of the nonlinearity of the dataset with respect to that classifier.
-We use a linear classifier [33] and a NN classifier [34].
+The error of the classifier is taken as a measure of the non-linearity of the dataset.
+We use a linear classifier [33] and a nearest neighbor classifier [34].
 The measure is sensitive to the overlapping of the convex hulls of the two classes.
 If the class boundary is curved and irregular, then the overlapping area will be high.
 The metric is also dependent on the classifier's decisions.
-A high error rate may mean either a high overlapping area or a poorly performing classifier unable to match the shape of the class boundary, or both reasons. - 5) Maximum Fisher's discriminant ratio: We consider the discriminative power of the attributes.
-For each attribute, the Fisher's discriminant ratio can be computed as where μ_1 , μ_2 and σ_1^2 , σ_2^2 are the means and variances of the attribute for each of the two classes respectively.
+A high error rate may mean either a high overlapping area or a poorly performing classifier unable to match the shape of the class boundary, or both reasons.

+e) Maximum Fisher's discriminant ratio: We consider the discriminative power of the attributes.
+For each attribute, the Fisher's discriminant ratio can be computed as:

+$$f = \frac{(\mu_1 - \mu_2)^2}{\sigma_1^2 + \sigma_2^2} \tag{6}$$ where μ_1 , μ_2 and σ_1^2 , σ_2^2 are the means and variances of the attribute for each of the two classes respectively.
 So, we have an estimate of the Fisher's discriminant ratio for each attribute.
 The problem will be easy if there exists at least one discriminating feature.
-So, we only consider the maximum f over all features.
+So we only consider the maximum f over all features.
 However, a maximum f with zero value does not mean that the classes are inseparable; it could just be that the separating boundary is not parallel to an axis in the given feature space.